smart-data-models/dataModel.EnergyCIM/PowerTransformerEnd/doc/spec.md

 ## List of properties

 - `PowerTransformer`: The ends of this power transformer.
-Default: None  - `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `b`: Magnetizing branch susceptance (B mag).
+Default: None  - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `b`: Magnetizing branch susceptance (B mag).
 The value can be positive or negative.
 Default: 0.0  - `b0`: Zero sequence magnetizing branch susceptance.
 Default: 0.0  - `connectionKind`: Kind of connection.
 Default: None  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `g`: Magnetizing branch conductance.
 Default: 0.0  - `g0`: Zero sequence magnetizing branch conductance (star-model).
 Default: 0.0  - `id`: Unique identifier of the entity  - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `phaseAngleClock`: Terminal voltage phase angle displacement where 360 degrees are represented with clock hours.
 The valid values are 0 to 11.
 For example, for the secondary side end of a transformer with vector group code of `Dyn11`, specify the connection kind as wye with neutral and specify the phase angle of the clock as 11.
 The clock value of the transformer end number specified as 1, is assumed to be zero.
 Note the transformer end number is not assumed to be the same as the terminal sequence number.
 Default: 0  - `r`: Resistance (star-model) of the transformer end.
 The attribute shall be equal or greater than zero for non-equivalent transformers.
 Default: 0.0  - `r0`: Zero sequence series resistance (star-model) of the transformer end.
 Default: 0.0  - `ratedS`: Normal apparent power rating.
 The attribute shall be a positive value.
 For a two-winding transformer the values for the high and low voltage sides shall be identical.
 Default: 0.0  - `ratedU`: Rated voltage: phase-phase for three-phase windings, and either phase-phase or phase-neutral for single-phase windings.
 A high voltage side, as given by TransformerEnd.endNumber, shall have a ratedU that is greater or equal than ratedU for the lower voltage sides.
 Default: 0.0  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI type.
 It has to be PowerTransformerEnd  - `x`: Positive sequence series reactance (star-model) of the transformer end.
 Default: 0.0  - `x0`: Zero sequence series reactance of the transformer end.
 Default: 0.0
 Required properties
 This data model is a direct conversion of the Common Information Model (CIM) specified by the IEC61970 standard into smart data models.
 The python classes this model is based on were developed by these entities Institute for Automation of Complex Power Systems (ACS), EON Energy Research Center (EONERC) and RWTH University Aachen, Germany. some properties can have wrong type.
 This was the case, pelase raise an issue or send mail to alberto.abella@fiware.org
 ## Data Model description of properties